chowder/imperial-pyqs/CO580-PYQ/2015-2016-Solutions.md

 ```

 ### ii.

-Without duplicate keys, the worst-case runtime runs in `O(N)`, where all elements lie on one branch of the tree, and the element is to be inserted at the end of this chain.
+Without or without duplicate keys, the worst-case runtime runs in `O(N)`, where all elements lie on one branch of the tree, and the element is to be inserted at the end of this chain.
 The best-case runtime is `O(1)`, when the element to be inserted is on an empty slot at the root node.

-With duplicate keys, this problem forces a weak balancing to the tree, since duplicate keys are added to the smaller subtree of the two.
-Assuming that the size of each subtree can be determined in constant time (subtree length is stored in the information of the root node), then the insertion operation runs in `O(log N)` time.

 ## Question 3c